RJAIN-27/SlackBot-CSC510/Bot.md

 4 Alternate Flow:
   [E1] No known method/function is provided by the user.
 Bot gives a message that method/function is not found.
 ```

+#####Refinement in Use Case 3:
+The precondition for this use case has been changed from user requiring a LIBRA token to User needing a valid slack authorization.

 ## Mocking Service Component